Status: Available for Option

 Conclusions and Recommendations

-Drilling and surface work by previous explorers has identified three targets related to porphyry Cu centers, El Choclo, Bata Sur and Arreadero that require additional follow-up work.
+Drilling and surface work by previous explorers has identified several targets related to porphyry Cu centers, El Choclo, El Choclo Northwest, Júcaros, Bata Sur and Arreadero that require additional follow-up work.
+Given the prospectivity of the project, a concerted, systematic exploration program is warranted.
+It is recommended that initially a property-wide approach consisting of alteration mapping through hyperspectral remote-sensing mineral mapping.
+Deep-looking geophysical surveys such as Titan DCIP/MT should be considered, with drilling to follow.

-The El Choclo target is a dike like mineralized porphyry with a minimum extent of 1 x 0.5km, open to the NNW.
+The El Choclo target is a dike like mineralized porphyry with a minimum extent of 1 x 0.5km, open to the northwest.
 The target is associated with quartz-sericite and sericite-chlorite alteration, high density veining and a large Cu soil anomaly.
-The area NNW of El Choclo has the potential to contain a chalcocite blanket under a leached cap area.
+El Choclo Northwest has the potential to contain a chalcocite blanket under a leached cap area.
 Follow up mapping and geochemical and alteration sampling is recommended to define drill targets in the leach cap area.
-Upon receipt of positive results a series of 4 to 7 drill holes drilled to an approximate depth of 500m is recommended to test for copper deposits beneath the leach cap.
+Upon receipt of positive results, a series of 4 to 7 drill holes drilled to an approximate depth of 500 to 800m is recommended to test for copper deposits beneath the leach cap.

 The Arreadero target is characterized by Cu bearing stockwork associated with potassic alteration as defined by mapping and geochemistry.
 Previous work performed on the property should be completely reviewed and geostatistical analyses of soil and drillhole geochemistry performed.
 Additionally, magnetic modeling should be conducted.
 Further field work would be based on the results of the recommended office studies but should include mapping to identify stockwork veins and rock and soil sampling to further define the copper anomalies associated with potassic alteration.
 An IP study in this area is recommended to aid in the placement of future drillholes.